sanchezcarlosjr/mexican_sign_language_toolkit/README.rst

 4. If a gesture recognition system is trained with this sequenced data, it would recognize the sequence of gestures "rabbit-1" followed by "rabbit-2" and interpret them as the word "rabbit."

-This process implies that there is a machine learning or image processing application that uses the sequence of gestures represented by these images to infer the intended word or action.
-The .npy files likely contain structured data arrays that the application can efficiently process to learn or predict the gestures.

 Python
 ==========